Non-reversible stationary states for majority voter and Ising dynamics on trees: The coalescing particles model

 The key to calculating $\rho_n$ for all $n$ is provided by the following lemma.

 \begin{lemma} For all $n\geq 1$, we have

 \end{lemma}

 \begin{proof} Recall that $B^0$ is a stationary Markov chain defined for all times in $\mathbb R$.
 The formula is easy to derive from the probabilistic model.
-Let $-s$ and $t$ denote the last times before $0$ and $T$ respectively that the Poisson clock at the vertex $x_{n+1}$ rings.
-Thus, $-s$ is certainly negative, and it is possible that $-s=t$ if the clock at $x_{n+1}$ does not ring in the interval $[0,T]$.
+Let $-{\mathfrak s}$ and ${\mathfrak t}$ denote the last times before $0$ and $T$ respectively that the Poisson clock at the vertex $x_{n+1}$ rings.
+Thus, $-{\mathfrak s}$ is certainly negative (${\mathfrak s}$ is an exponential random variable of parameter $1$), and it is possible that $-{\mathfrak s}={\mathfrak t}$ if the clock at $x_{n+1}$ does not ring in the interval $[0,T]$.
 It is obvious that (up to sets of zero measure)

-Finally, for fixed $a\leq b$, the event $\{t\geq 0\}$ and the events $(F_y(a,b))_{y\in\mathcal C(x_{n+1})}$ are all independent of one another, because particles flow only from children to parents and not vice versa.
+Finally, for fixed $a\leq b$, the event $\{{\mathfrak t}\geq 0\}$ and the events $(F_y(a,b))_{y\in\mathcal C(x_{n+1})}$ are all independent of one another, because particles flow only from children to parents and not vice versa.
 Therefore we have

-In the second equality, we integrate out the distribution of $s$ and $t$, conveniently absorbing the event $\{t\geq 0\}$ in the lower bound of the second integral.
+In the second equality, we integrate out the distribution of ${\mathfrak s}$ and ${\mathfrak t}$ (using that $T-{\mathfrak t}$ is an exponential random variable of parameter $1$), conveniently absorbing the event $\{{\mathfrak t}\geq 0\}$ in the lower bound of the second integral.
 In all other equalities, we directly use the definitions of the quantities, as well as the independencies and symmetries of the events under consideration. \end{proof}

 Define the endomorphism